Opal Stone Facts and Photos

 Opal does not exhibit a crystalline structure therefore cannot be described as a mineral and is instead correctly known as a mineraloid or an amorphous (non crystalline) solid.

-Precious opals are fragile and need to be well looked after.
-On Mohs scale of mineral hardness they grade 5½ to 6½ so should be protected whenever not being worn.
+Precious opals are fragile and need to be looked after carefully.
+On Mohs scale of mineral hardness they grade 5½ to 6½ which means they can be scratched by any stone with the same number or a higher number on the scale.

-The opal at the top of this page is which is from Andamooka in Southern Australia is on display in the Natural History Museum Los Angeles.
-The second photo of opal in petrified wood is in the same museum.
-Both photos are clickable and redirect to the original image.
+The opal in the photo at the top of this page which is from Andamooka in Southern Australia is on display in the Natural History Museum Los Angeles.
+The second photo of opal in petrified wood is housed in the same location.
+Both photos are clickable and redirect to the original full size image.
 Photos courtesy of Stan Celestian.
+More incredible photos of opal can be seen by clicking the three links in the first section of our article.

 Our Collection of Pink Opal